 Save This Recipe! 💌

 This dressing pairs well with my Kitchenaid mashed potatoes, 6 cheese mac and cheese, and cranberry sauce with dried cranberries.
-If you're looking for a quick holiday appetizer, check out my air fryer roasted peanuts.
-And what's a holiday without dessert?
-This walnut biscotti and no egg vanilla ice cream are the perfect ending to a meal!
+If you're looking for a quick holiday appetizer, check out my air fryer roasted peanuts, burrata bruschetta, and burrata caprese.
+For a festive dessert, you'll love this pumpkin custard pie, pumpkin tiramisu, pumpkin panna cotta, or pumpkin biscotti!

 Jump to: